Sgitario/sgitario.github.io/_posts/2019-06-25-aws-certified-solutions-architect-summary.md

 I've preparing [the AWS Certified Solutions Architect exam](https://aws.amazon.com/es/certification/certified-solutions-architect-associate/) running [the Udemy course](https://www.udemy.com/aws-certified-solutions-architect-associate) driven by [Ryan Kroonenburg](https://twitter.com/acloudguru).

-AWS cloud stack is the most popular cloud infrastructure and since I've using AWS stack for some years already, I decided to prepare myself this exam to go deeper my specialization.
+AWS cloud stack is the most popular cloud infrastructure and since I've using AWS stack for some years already, I decided to prepare myself this exam to go deeper into my specialization.

 # The exam composition